eetchen/eetchen.github.io/_pages/about.md

 # News

+**2022.12** We have one paper on "A Closer Look at Few-Shot 3D Point Cloud Classification", accepted by International Journal of Computer Vision （IJCV), 2022.

+**2022.11** We have one paper on "Exploring Kernel-Based Texture Transfer for Pose-Guided Person Image Generation", accepted by IEEE T-MM 2022.

+**2022.09** We have two papers, with one on multi-view scene reconstruction and another on residual networks strengthening, Proc. of the Conference and Workshop on Neural Information Processing Systems (NeurIPS), in press, 2022.

+**2022.07** We have one paper on "Efficient Joint-Dimensional Search with Solution Space Regularization for Real-Time Semantic Segmentation", accepted by International Journal of Computer Vision （IJCV), 2022.

 **2022.06** We have two papers, with one on image classification and another on Efficient Image Classifier Search accepted by ACM MM, 2022.

 **2022.03** We have one paper on "Beta-decay regularization for differentiable architecture search", Proc. of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR oral), in press, 2022.